KILTprotocol/docs/docs/develop/03_workshop/05_claimer/01_did.md

 Once our `keypairs` are generated we can create our light DID.
 Because it's off-chain we can just create the DID object every time, we don't need to resolve them before using it.
-But we'll still accept `didUri` and prompt to save it in `.env` for our reference.
+But we'll still accept the `mnemonic` and prompt to save it in `.env` for our reference.

 <TsJsBlock fileName="claimer/generateLightDid">
   {GenerateLightDid}